wilsonzlin/umap-rs/README.md

 Fast, parallel Rust implementation of the core UMAP algorithm.
 Clean, modern Rust implementation focused on performance and correctness.

+Scales to 264 million samples in 2 hours on a 126-core machine (see [Performance](#performance)).

 ## What this is

 - Core UMAP dimensionality reduction algorithm
-- Parallel SGD optimization via Rayon
+- Fully parallelized via Rayon with memory-efficient sparse matrix construction
 - Extensible metric system (Euclidean + custom metrics)
 - Checkpointing and fault-tolerant training
 - Dense arrays only (no sparse matrix support)
 - Fit only (transform for new points not yet implemented)

-## What this is NOT

-- Drop-in replacement for Python umap-learn
-- General-purpose ML library
-- Production-ready with validation/error handling

 See [DIVERGENCES.md](DIVERGENCES.md) for detailed comparison to Python umap-learn.